Ballot Measure: Deciding To Go On the Ballot- Go Or No-Go

-In today’s political climate of political partisanship and mistrust, constituents are turning to ballot measures to bypass traditional government controls to pass legislation.
+In today’s political climate of political partisanship and mistrust, constituents are turning to ballot measures process to bypass traditional government controls to pass legislation.

 - Legalization of medical or recreational marijuana